‘Chinese-Korean Alliance’ wok-fry the future of restaurant food

 The partners opened their newest restaurant in Dupont Circle on Valentine’s Day.
 It will surely find a passionate and cult-like following, there, as well.
 Dupont is also home to a plethora of hotels and tourist activity, ignited fully in the spring and summer.
 The new outlet on P Street, which has a dedicated takeout window, will have its own beat and also add to the chorus of night-time activity that is already there.

 The DMV has already experienced comparable initially-delicate expansions: Cava and sweetgreen.
 Their founders had to tweak and finesse changes at these fast-casual concepts over time, before they were ready for the big leagues.
 The restaurants and cultures at Cava and sweetgreen were eventually successful, but not world-ready right away.
 It’s a process and the timing has to be right.
 It’s a recipe for the patient.
 With the help of investors, Cava finalized the acquisition of its competitor, Zoe’s Kitchen, for $300M in November.
 And sweetgreen tapped a cool $200M that same month to fuel its next chapter of growth.

 Brilliance in the restaurant world is not always apparent early on, nor discernible by the casual observer.
 For Chiko, it will pay (much) more to be a trend, than a flash in the pan.
 To check out Chiko’s website or reserve a spot at the trendy, emerging spot, before it becomes a full-fledged chain, navigate to its website: http://chikodc.com/

-Messages requesting comment sent to a John Rorapauh at Leading DC, Chiko’s publicist, were not immediately returned.
+Messages requesting comment sent to a John Rorapauh, Chiko’s publicist, were not immediately returned.